mofasseldotcom/easy-to-use-git-tutorial/README.md

 #How to use git and github?
-	Here all the steps and git bash code snippet are discussed shortly but I tried to set those step by step.
+	<p>Here all the steps and git bash code snippet are discussed shortly but I tried to set those step by step.
 I personally use these steps and those work for me effectively.
-Hope it will be help full for beginners.
+Hope it will be help full for beginners.</p>

 #1. to set name and email address for a repo
 	git config --global user.name "mofassel"